 London is an amazing city with so many wonderful things to see and do that it is, in fact, hard to just make a simple list.
 If you have read some of my articles, you know that I am a huge fan of the museums.
 They are amazing gateways to our past or offer us a chance to admire, up close, impressive works of art, to learn more about various moments in history and so on and so forth.
 In this article I’ll present you the ultimate London bucket list for the museum lover.

 Keep in mind though that there are around 170 museums in London.
-We already presented you five unusual museums in London as well as the top 25 free things to do in London, so this list will be different:) And useful.
+We already presented you five unusual museums in London as well as the top 25 free things to do in London, and how to experience London like a local with 10 hidden gems that you won’t find in the guidebooks, so this list will be different:) And useful.

 One important note: when you’ll get to London, you won’t be able to resist its charm.
 A friend of mine got there on a Friday afternoon and, after the long flight, she thought she’d stay at the hotel until the next day.
 Well… she actually started to wander around the hotel, a bit, and ended up visiting several places that night.
 That’s how amazing London is!
 It lures you in a bit and forever remains in your soul.

 To help you even more with your London itinerary planning, I’m recommending an interactive map for London that I recently discovered.
 This London Tourist Map is really easy to use and very useful as you can see all the items on it or just select a category of interest (like museums in this case).
 Moreover, if you click on an item on the map you get a short presentation of that place and some important details – for instance, for museums, you get the ticket price.

 London is home to some of the greatest museums in the world and many of them have free entrance all year long.
 Make sure to include as many as you can on your list!